Concepts

 Regions and Availability Zones

-The VMware IaaS product is deployed within an availability zone.
+The VMware IaaS product is deployed in an availability zone.
+An availability zone is part of a region.

-This provides better load distribution, maximizes redundancy, and simplifies the implementation of a disaster recovery plan (DRP) in the event of an incident.
+This deployment type allows you to choose the location of the clusters and distribute them across different availability zones (AZ).
+This provides better load distribution, maximizes redundancy, and facilitates the implementation of a disaster recovery plan (DRP) in the event of an incident.

 Compute

-| Reference | RAM (1) | Frequency (2) | Number of Cores / Threads | Connectivity (3) | GPU (4) | SKU for VMware Offering |
+| Reference | RAM (1) | Frequency (2) | Number of cores / threads | Connectivity (3) | GPU (4) | SKU for the VMware offering |

 |---|---|---|---|---|---|---|

-| ECO v3 Blade | 384 GB | 2.20/3.0 GHz (Silver 4114 or equivalent) | 20 / 40 threads | 2 × 10 Gbit/s | csp:fr1:iaas:vmware:eco:v3 | |
+| ECO v3 Blade | 384 GB | 2.20/3.0 GHz (Silver 4114 or equivalent) | 20 / 40 threads | 2 x 10 Gbit/s | csp:fr1:iaas:vmware:eco:v3 | |

-| STANDARD v3 Blade | 384 GB | 2.40/3.4 GHz (Silver 4314 or equivalent) | 32 / 64 threads | 2 × 25 Gbit/s | csp:fr1:iaas:vmware:standard:v3 | |
+| STANDARD v3 Blade | 384 GB | 2.40/3.4 GHz (Silver 4314 or equivalent) | 32 / 64 threads | 2 x 25 Gbit/s | csp:fr1:iaas:vmware:standard:v3 | |

-| ADVANCE v3 Blade | 768 GB | 2.80/3.5 GHz (Gold 6342 or equivalent) | 48 / 96 threads | 2 × 25 Gbit/s | csp:fr1:iaas:vmware:advance:v3 | |
+| ADVANCE v3 Blade | 768 GB | 2.80/3.5 GHz (Gold 6342 or equivalent) | 48 / 96 threads | 2 x 25 Gbit/s | csp:fr1:iaas:vmware:advance:v3 | |

-| PERFORMANCE 1 v3 Blade | 384 GB | 3.20/3.6 GHz (Xeon E-53I5Y or equivalent) | 16 / 32 threads | 2 × 25 Gbit/s | csp:fr1:iaas:vmware:perf1:v3 | |
+| PERFORMANCE 1 v3 Blade | 384 GB | 3.20/3.6 GHz (Xeon E-53I5Y or equivalent) | 16 / 32 threads | 2 x 25 Gbit/s | csp:fr1:iaas:vmware:perf1:v3 | |

-| PERFORMANCE 2 v3 Blade | 768 GB | 3.00/3.6 GHz (Gold 6354 or equivalent) | 36 / 72 threads | 2 × 25 Gbit/s | csp:fr1:iaas:vmware:perf2:v3 | |
+| PERFORMANCE 2 v3 Blade | 768 GB | 3.00/3.6 GHz (Gold 6354 or equivalent) | 36 / 72 threads | 2 x 25 Gbit/s | csp:fr1:iaas:vmware:perf2:v3 | |

-| PERFORMANCE 3 v3 Blade | 1536 GB | 2.60/3.5 GHz (Gold 6348 or equivalent) | 56 / 112 threads | 2 × 25 Gbit/s | csp:fr1:iaas:vmware:perf3:v3 | |
+| PERFORMANCE 3 v3 Blade | 1536 GB | 2.60/3.5 GHz (Gold 6348 or equivalent) | 56 / 112 threads | 2 x 25 Gbit/s | csp:fr1:iaas:vmware:perf3:v3 | |

-| PERFORMANCE 4 v3 Blade | 512 GB | 2.50/4.1 GHz (Intel 6426Y or equivalent) | 32 / 64 threads | 2 × 25 Gbit/s | 2 × NVIDIA L40S 48GB | csp:fr1:iaas:vmware:perf4:v3 |
+| PERFORMANCE 4 v3 Blade | 512 GB | 2.50/4.1 GHz (Intel 6426Y or equivalent) | 32 / 64 threads | 2 x 25 Gbit/s | 2 x NVIDIA L40S 48GB | csp:fr1:iaas:vmware:perf4:v3 |

 -